lbl-srg/obc/specification/source/verification.rst

    Verification of the cooling valve control signal between ALC EIKON computed signal and simulated signal.

-The difference in modeled vs. trended results is due to the difference in the way the integrator error gets calculated.
-Modelica CDL model simulation is continuous, whereas the ALC EIKON logic uses a discrete time implementation.
+The difference in modeled vs. trended results is due to:
+* The difference in the integrator error calculation.
+Modelica CDL model simulation is continuous, whereas the ALC EIKON logic uses a discrete time implementation with a user defined interval
+* Anti-windup implementation, which is proprietary for the ALC EIKON controller